 - Diet rich in sugary foods.

-In addition to the penile region, candidiasis can affect the mouth, throat, nails, skin and scalp.
+In addition to the penis, candidiasis can affect the mouth, throat, nails, skin and scalp.

 How to prevent male yeast infections

-It is common for the yeast infection to recur, and so to prevent its appearance, it is important to:
+It is common for the yeast infection to appear again, and so to prevent this from happening, it is important to:

-- Follow a proper diet, rich in water, fruits and vegetables to strengthen the immune system;
+- Follow an appropriate diet, rich in water, fruits and vegetables to strengthen the immune system;

 - Avoid wearing warm, tight or wet clothing;